Otumian-empire/go-to-do-list-restful-api/DOC.md

 | UpdateCompleted | `true`  | `GET`    | `/todos/:id/state`               | to update the completion state |
 | DeleteTodo      | `true`  | `DELETE` | `/todos/:id`                     | to delete a todo               |

+### Entity Relationship

+A user may zero or more todos

 ## Authentication

 - `GetAuthenticatedToken(userId, username string) string`: get authentication token that last for 30 minutes using username nad password by creating a new user or logging in